Engineering-Research-Lab/Modular-Robot/README.md

 ## CBM Control Bot Mechanism Overview

 The robot's control mechanism delivers a unique and engaging user experience, suitable for educational, therapeutic, and human-robot interaction research settings.
 Combining software and mechanical R&D, this initiative targets tailored solutions for therapeutic approaches such as Robot-Assisted Therapy/Training (RAT), addressing psychological and neurological conditions.
 The CBM robot head aims to explore educational and therapeutic applications through human-machine interaction.
 The humanoid robot software and device is a tool for interactive training and conversation.
 It is composed of a chatbot interface and a humanoid robot control mechanism with cervical motility, providing a unique and engaging experience for users.
 This makes it well-suited for use in educational and therapeutic settings, as well as for human-robot interaction research.

+## Design Architecture Method

+The CBM (Control Bot Mechanism) architecture provides a consistent method for designing robots, exemplified by various implementations including the Terbinari BPQ-1 model.
+The CBM method integrates software and mechanical components, ensuring a unified approach to vision-based gaze tracking, LED animations, mechanical eye movements, and neck orientation.
+While the Terbinari BPQ-1 is one of the robot designs utilizing this method, the underlying CBM principles are maintained across different models.
+This ensures that core functionalities, such as visual and motion parameters, remain consistent, even though specific processing and implementation details may vary between different types of devices.

 ## Functionality